 If your department or unit has a social media page, post a few updates/photos to build anticipation and excitement.
 For social media tips and best practices, visit our social media page.

 Tell people about your event the old-fashioned way: in person.
-Grab a small group of students or other colleagues and share fliers and other information via a table in high-trafficked areas (eg. The SUB, Panther Dining, Olin buildings, etc).
+Grab a small group of students or other colleagues and share flyers and other information via a table in high-trafficked areas (e.g., Denius Student Center, Panther Dining, Olin buildings, etc).

-Our News Bureau team can write and distribute a press release for your event.
-The press release will go to local media and will be posted to the university's Newsroom, which typically means it will also appear in the News and Stories or Featured Events section of the Florida Tech homepage.
-Submit a Service Request for help.
+Our University Communications team can write and distribute a press release for your event.
+The press release will go to local media and will be posted at news.fit.edu.
+Visit our News Releases page for help.